build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 You will find an empty repository `3-tier-app`, with a readme.md, devfile.yaml, and some hidden folders.
 The `devfile.yaml`, contains the definition to build your application libraries and toolchain.
 You can ignore it for the purpose of this tutorial.

-### Sample CloudFormation template
+### Sample CloudFormation Template

 You can use your own CloudFormation template, or simply use one of the sample templates.

 For this blog, I am using a [sample template](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/main/cloudformation-templates/VPC_AutoScaling_With_Public_IPs.json) that deploys a VPC with 2 subnets and publicly accessible Amazon EC2 instances that are in an Auto Scaling group behind a Load Balancer form.
 Feel free to use the same as I will be making changes to this template and run a pull request workflow.

 >In the real world, you would deploy the networking infrastructure and application deployment in separate CloudFormation [nested stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).
-There are benefits to it - the networking team can manage this independently, and once networking infrastructure will not change more often as compared to the application resources.
-It also allows us to keep the template body size within the [CloudFormation Quotas](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).
-However, to keep your first deployment with CodeCatalyst simple, let's deploy everything in a single template.
+Nested stacks allow more regularly needed changes to the application stack to be applied without running the networking stack every time, which saves time.
+Likewise, the networking team can make changes independently without running the application stack.
+This approach also keeps the template body size within [CloudFormation Quotas](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+Since this deployment with CodeCatalyst is smaller and simpler -- and we don't have to worry about longterm operations -- let's deploy everything in a single template.

 Let's ensure we commit our changes to our git repo using the following commands:
 ```bash